Table of Contents

 I mentioned above that every team member must "lead" the team.
 This means that there is also a "leading upwards" process: As a manager, you receive feedback on how you can improve.

-The following 1-1 questions for employees can help you to get feedback from your colleagues on your work.
+The following 1-1 questions can help you to get feedback from your colleagues on your work.

 - I am really happy with my team leader. #JobSatisfaction